ADVRHumanoids/ROSEndEffector/README.md

 ## Creating srdf files
 Both *moveit* and this *ROSEE node* refers to srdf file to explore your hand.
 So it is important to provide a right srdf file.
 The convention used is that each finger is a *group* (from the base of the finger to the tip).
 Even for very complicated hand like schunk hand, this file is easy to create (see the one for the schunk [here](configs/srdf/svh-groupsForROSEE.srdf)).
-If you don't want to create this by hand, you can use the [moveit assistant](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html), which will help to create srdf files (among the other things) through a GUI
+If you don't want to create this by hand, you can use the [moveit assistant](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html), which will help to create srdf files (among the other things) through a GUI.
+In the *srdf* file is also important to set the passive joints: these will be considered not actuated.
+This is necessary if you do not want to modify the *urdf* setting these joints as mimic or fixed.

 ## How to check if things are good with google tests
 - Compile: